1924 PGA Championship

 Barnes had won the first two titles in 1916 and 1919.

 The field of 32 for match play was determined by the 36-hole stroke play qualifier on Monday, September 15.
 All matches were 36 holes, in a five-round single-elimination tournament.
-Two-time defending champion Sarazen lost in the second round to semifinalist Larry Nabholtz, 2 & 1.
+Two-time defending champion Sarazen lost in the second round to semifinalist Larry Nabholtz, 2 and 1.

 Opened in 1917, the course was designed by Donald Ross.

 Format

 The match play format at the PGA Championship in 1924 called for 12 rounds (216 holes) in six days: